pyliaorachel/docker-flask-redis-nginx-ssl/README.md

     ```shell
     $ docker stop exampleredis

-    # No need to publish port, as the port is `EXPOSE`d to other containers in the same docker network in `Dockerfile`
+    # No need to publish port, as the port is `EXPOSE`d in `Dockerfile` to other containers in the same docker network
     $ docker run -d --rm --net example --name exampleredis yourusername/exampleredis
     ```
 - Test
     - Open browser and go to `localhost:8080/<your-name>`.
 You should see `Hello <your-name>!`.

-_Note_ that `Dockerfile` is needed only when you can want to use your customized redis server configuration written in `redis.conf`.
+_Note_ that `Dockerfile` is needed only when you want to use your customized redis server configuration written in `redis.conf`.
 If you don't need a customized configuration, you don't need to build a new image yourself and can simply use the base image of `redis`:

 ```shell
 $ docker run -d --rm --net example --name exampleredis redis redis-server
 ```

+Then modify `docker-compose.yml` accordingly.

 _Note_ that `bind 127.0.0.1` in the `redis.conf` file __SHOULD__ be changed into `bind 0.0.0.0` or else other containers still cannot access the redis server.